 Taking your ropes outdoors is great because it keeps you cool and gives you plenty of room to move around.
 And if you’ve got a tree in your yard or garden, nature has provided you with the perfect anchor for your ropes.
 Just be wary that you might damage the bark, or your ropes.
 You can get sleeves, or use an old towel on the trunk.

-One of the best alternatives is something like Mirafit’s battle rope strap kit.
+One of the best alternatives is a battle rope wall and floor anchor.
 You can prolong the life of your battle rope by getting a kit like this, or just make it easier to attach your rope wherever you want to.

 As well as different lengths, ropes can also come in different thicknesses, with 1.5, 2 and 2.5 inch thicknesses as standard.